Protocol·One

 Oral GLP-1s.
 Pills, not shots.
 Several are in late development.
 The compliance story is obvious - patients who hate needles will take a pill.
 Whether the bioavailability holds up is the open question.

 The thesis: the GLP-1 class is going to keep splitting.
 More targets per molecule.
-More indications (PCOS, NASH liver disease, cardiovascular protection beyond glucose, cognitive decline).
+More indications (PCOS - polycystic ovary syndrome, NASH - a fatty liver disease, cardiovascular protection beyond glucose, cognitive decline).
 The next decade looks like the statin decade of the 2000s - the class becomes table stakes for cardiometabolic health.

 Category 2 - Longevity peptides